anhgelus/molehunt/Writerside/topics/resource-pack.md

 a `en_us.json` file.

 > If you want to target another language, name the file according to your language
 > and region.
-For example : `fr_fr.json` for French in France.
+For example: `fr_fr.json` for French in France.
 {style=note}

 Now copy the content of the [default `en_us.json` file](#default-en-us-json-language-file) in you language file, and start editing the lines you want to change!

-Finally, your file structure should look like that :
+Finally, your file structure should look like that:
 ```
 ...
 📁 assets